msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/app/deploy-sid.md

 1. Run Ansible playbooks which deploy SAP product components (using SWPM, or for SAP HANA hdblcm):

    __Note *:__ Commands marked below do not yet have automated playbooks covering their installation.
-For manual installation instructions see the Prepare INI file documentation
+For manual installation instructions see the Template Generation documentation

    1. Install the SCS: